-2. Select the desired connection, and click Edit.
-A dialog appears.
+- 2. Select the desired connection, and click Edit.
+A dialog appears. - 3.
+Enter a new name in the Connection name field if desired.

-- 3. Click the IPv4 Settings or IPv6 Settings tab to configure network settings properly. - IPv4 Settings:
+- 4. Click the IPv4 Settings or IPv6 Settings tab to configure network settings properly. - IPv4 Settings:

 Setting Description

 Method Select one of the following as the connection method and configure associated settings:

 Automatic (DHCP)

 Automatic (DHCP) addresses only

 Manual

 Disabled

-See IPv4 Settings (on page 196).
+See IPv4 Settings (on page 226).